mmbman/Katagiri/1987-01-10-Dogen-Four-Points.md

 And then, someday, sometimes, you can *hit*.
 Organically.
 Automatically.

 So don’t be disappointed.
 Even though you hit the side of the head, that’s fine.
 It’s *not* fine... it’s not fine, okay?
-But it’s not good.
 It’s not good.
-So you must always participate in the teaching of no substantiality.
+So you must be always participating in the teaching of no substantiality.
 In other words, no idea of your understanding.
 Even though you understand, “this is *good* zazen” – no. You must be free from it.
 Even though you feel the *bad* zazen, you must be free from it.
 And then what you have to do is, be mindful of the right top of the head, constantly aiming at that top of the head.
-Constantly.
+Anyway, constantly.
 Then next, do it.
 Okay?

 *Who* does it?
 I don’t know. *[He laughs.]* Something allows you to hit the right top of the head, if you practice like this, what I mentioned, always.
 Someday, somewhere, sometime, you can hit it.
 Completely beyond realization, or completely beyond your speculation, you can hit the right head.
 And then, it makes you surprised!
 It’s really a new surprise.
 Have you ever experienced this one?